Board of Trustees

 Dr Simba Gill.
 President and Chief Executive Officer of Evelo Biosciences.
 USA.

 Justin McKie.
-Commercial Director of Goodhart Partners.
+Head of New Capital (EFG Asset Management).
 United Kingdom.

 Ted Nelson.
 Founder, CEO and Strategy, Mechanica.
 USA.

 Andrew Reid.
 Family Board Member of The Todd Corporation.
 New Zealand.

 Kiku Adatto.
 Author, scholar and lecturer at Harvard University.
 USA.

 Shahidul Alam.
 Photographer, writer, curator and activist.
 Bangladesh.

 Lisa Botos.
 Cultural producer, curator and former gallerist.
 Singapore.

 Annie Boulat.
 Founder and Director of Cosmos Photo Agency.
 France.

 Danielle Jackson.
 Co-founder of the Bronx Documentary Center, curator and author.
 USA.

 Terri Lichstein.
 Television journalist, producer and broadcaster.
 ABC News.
 USA.